Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 04.07.2018

 - Thomas Bertrand+352423939337

-Agriculture remains the backbone of the Kenyan economy, contributing 25% of GDP.
-About 80% of Kenya’s population of roughly 42 million work at least part-time in the agricultural sector, including livestock and pastoral activities.
+Agriculture remains the backbone of the Kenyan economy, contributing one-third of GDP.
+About 75% of Kenya’s population of roughly 48.5 million work at least part-time in the agricultural sector, including livestock and pastoral activities.
 Over 75% of agricultural output is from small-scale, rain-fed farming or livestock production.
+Tourism also holds a significant place in Kenya’s economy.
+In spite of political turmoil throughout the second half of 2017, tourism was up 20%, showcasing the strength of this sector.
+Kenya has long been a target of terrorist activity and has struggled with instability along its northeastern borders.
+Some high visibility terrorist attacks during 2013-2015 (e.g., at Nairobi’s Westgate Mall and Garissa University) affected the tourism industry severely, but the sector has rebounded strongly in 2016-2017 and appears poised to continue growing.

 Source: The IMF Statistics - Kenya